 The source of his education is not known.
 He was married to Elizabeth Ann Turley (born in 1845) and they had 2 sons, Edward Aitken who was born on the 26th of July, 1865 and Charles Henry who was born on the 12 of July 1867.
 Elizabeth Standish died in 1867.

-In the 1871 Census, Dr. Standish was a widower living and practicing medicine in Erin, Wellington County, Ontario.
+In the 1871 census, Dr. Standish was a widower living and practicing medicine in Erin, Wellington County, Ontario.
 Dr. Standish married Mary Curry on the 12th of September, 1871, in Esquesing, Ontario.
 She was the daughter of Samuel Curry and the former Ann Starrett.
-After their marriage, Dr. and Mrs. Standish were living in Georgetown, where Dr. Standish had a busy practice.
+After their marriage, Dr. and Mrs. Standish were living in Georgetown, where Dr. Standish had a busy medical practice.
 Two sons were born in Georgetown, Frederick Miles was born in 1873 and William Herbert was born in 1875.
 Between 1875 and 1893, the Standish family moved to Palmerston.
 Dr. and Mrs. Standish had another son born to them, while they lived in Palmerston.
-John Beverley “James” was born in 1893.
+John Beverley “James” was born on the 31st of October, 1893.

 According to the 1901 census, Dr. and Mrs. Standish and their sons, William and Beverly were living in Wallaceburg.
 His medical practice appears in business directories in Wallaceburg as early as 1900.